hashicorp/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-4.md

 ???

-* Describe how to mount an instance of the KV v2 secrets engine.
+* Run the version 2 of KV secrets engine which can retain a configurable number of secret versions.
+V1 does not allow virsioning.
 * Describe the various `vault kv` subcommands.

 ---